carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 ## Have a backup plan

 Although many HPC systems keep backups, it does not always cover all the file systems available and may only be for disaster recovery purposes (*i.e.* for restoring the whole file system if lost rather than an individual file or directory you have deleted by mistake).
-Your data on the system is primarily your responsibility and you should ensure you have secure copies of data that are critical to your work.
+Protecting critical data from corruption or deletion is primarily your responsibility: keep your own backup copies.

-Version control systems (such as Git) often have free, cloud-based offerings (e.g. Github, Gitlab) that are generally used for storing source code.
+Version control systems (such as Git) often have free, cloud-based offerings (e.g., GitHub and GitLab) that are generally used for storing source code.
 Even if you are not writing your own programs, these can be very useful for storing job scripts, analysis scripts and small input files.

 For larger amounts of data, you should make sure you have a robust system in place for taking copies of critical data off the HPC system wherever possible to backed-up storage.
 Tools such